3and4/Leither/doc/MiMei-en.md

 Both MiMei file system and database support version mechanism.
 + _cur_: the current working copy, not yet backed up.
 + _last_: the latest backup copy, represents the newest confirmed content
-+ _release_: tested and ready for publish
++ _release_: tested and ready for release
-With version mechanism, MiMei data of different version can be retrieved with its ID.

 _MiMei ID and cur for the newest data_
 _MiMei ID and last for the latest backup_
 _MiMei ID and release for the most stable data_
 _MiMei ID and version number for any historical data_

 #### 6.3 Connections of MiMei
 Isolated data cannot describe complicated information.
-With unique label ID of MiMei, it is possible to establish stable relational structure.
-Information can be saved in MiMei file or database, with a format defined by its associated application.
+With unique label of MiMei, it is possible to establish relatively stable relationship structure.
+Information can be saved in MiMei file or database, with format defined by its associated application.

 Association between MiMei is established by reference.
 Referential information includes MiMei ID and number of references.
 Ordinarily the semantic association of data is interpreted by its associated application.
 Leither system cannot access App data, so it is the App's job to maintain the reference of MiMei by calling corresponding API.